toasterofbread/spmp-docs/content/docs/client/compilation.md

 Gradle command: `androidApp:packageRelease` (Debug: `androidApp:packageDebug`)

-To build separate APKs for each CPU architecture instead of a single universal APK, set enableApkSplit to true by appending the Gradle command with `-DenableApkSplit=true`.
+To build separate APKs for each CPU architecture instead of a single universal APK, set enableApkSplit to true by appending `-DenableApkSplit=true` to the Gradle command.

 Compiled APK(s) will be stored in `androidApp/build/outputs/apk/`.

 ##### Linux

-Gradle command: `desktopApp:actuallyPackageAppImage`
+Gradle command: `desktopApp:packageReleaseAppImage` (Debug: `desktopApp:packageAppImage`)

 The AppImage will be packaged into `desktopApp/build/`.